 Edinburgh is the city where J. K. Rowling lived for many years and where she put most of her successful book series on paper.
-So it is not surprising that she took inspiration from the old walls of the city and let herself be carried away by the charm of the Scottish capital.
+So it is not surprising that she took inspiration from the old architecture of the city and allow herself to get carried away by the charm of the Scottish capital.

 Edinburgh by Calton Hill, in the foreground the Dugald Stewart Monument

-The idea for the story about the magician came to Rowling in a train, but the writing process took place mainly in Scotland.
-The first volume was mainly written in today's Spoon Café, which was still called Nicolson's at that time.
-During the second and third volumes of the magic book series she often stayed at the nearby Elephant House, which also clearly advertises it.
-A visit of the two cafés, especially the latter one, is on the notice of many tourists, so that one has to reckon with longer waiting times.
+The idea for the story about the magician came to Rowling on a train but the writing process took place mainly in Scotland.
+The first volume was mostly written in today's Spoon Café, which was called Nicolson's at that time.
+During the second and third volumes of the magic book series, she often stayed at the nearby Elephant House, which advertises this explicitly.
+A visit to the two cafés, especially the latter one, is on the to-do list of many tourists so that long queues can be expected.

-A Rowling place of a different kind is the Balmoral Hotel.
-Already successful with a few books the author came to the luxury hotel at the end of her book series, in order to have her peace and quiet from fans and reporters, who increasingly addressed her in public.
+A "Rowling-place" of a different kind is thee Balmoral Hotel.
+Already successful with a few books, the author came to the luxury hotel after she had completed her book series, in order to have her peace and quiet from fans and reporters, who increasingly addressed her in public.
 But if you want to stay overnight in the suite named after her, you have to dig a little deeper into your pocket.

 Some places in Edinburgh are considered a source of inspiration for J. K. Rowling.
-As she wrote the books and put herself in this completely different world, it is easy to imagine that she was influenced by the old walls on her walks through the city.
+As she wrote the books and put herself in this completely different world, it is easy to imagine she was influenced by the old buildings on her walks through the city.

-Although the film locations are not in Edinburgh, the imposing Edinburgh Castle on its own Castlehill as well as the St. Giles Cathedral don't make one doubt for long that the picture of the magic school of Hogwarts could be created here.
-And also the mighty building of the George Heriot’s School reminds of the castle of the magic world.
-But not only with its four towers: The pupils of the private school are divided into four houses.
+Although the film locations are not in Edinburgh, the imposing Edinburgh Castle on its own Castlehill as well as the St. Giles Cathedral do not leave doubt that the vision of the magic school of Hogwarts could have been created here.
+And also the mighty masonry of George Heriot’s School reminds of the castle of the magic world.
+But not only because of its four towers: The pupils of the independent school are divided into four houses.

 A walk over the Greyfriars Kirkyard is a special experience.
-On the old gravestones you will discover one or the other name, which is very well known to Potter fans.
+On the old gravestones, you will discover one or the other name that is very familiar to Potter fans.
 William McGonagall, Elizabeth Moodie and Thomas Riddell?
-That rings a bell!
+This rings a bell!

 Another excursion leads to the city's own Diagon Alley.
-Victoria Street in Edinburgh with its cobbled streets is supposed to be the model for the street behind the Leaky Cauldron.
-And she gladly accepted this call: Numerous shops offer souvenirs and items that a real magic fan needs.
+Victoria Street in Edinburgh with its cobblestones is said to be the archetype for the street behind the Leaky Cauldron.
+And it gladly accepted this reputation: Numerous shops offer souvenirs and items that a true magic fan really needs.

-Even if you're thirsty for a butter beer, you won't be disappointed in Edinburgh.
-The drink is offered in the "Dog House".
+And if you're thirsty for butterbeer, you won't be disappointed in Edinburgh.
+The drink is offered in the "Dog House."
 And if you want to return to the safe tracks of J. K. Rowling in Edinburgh, you should visit the Edinburgh City Chambers.
-Here her handprints can be found in the stone floor.
+At this place, her handprints can be found on the stone floor.